-Answering the Most Important Questions about Roadcheck 2025
+Answering the Most Important Questions about Roadcheck 2026

 This year’s Roadcheck will include thousands of inspections and regulatory compliance checks at weigh stations, temporary sites, and mobile patrols.
-For carriers and drivers, preparation is essential to avoid costly out-of-service violations and demonstrate a commitment to regulatory compliance and highway safety.
+For carriers and drivers, preparation is essential to avoid costly out-of-service violations and demonstrate commitment to regulatory compliance and highway safety.

 What does a normal inspection during Roadcheck look like?